 I took a walk in the Old town of Vilnius.
 I felt like a butterfly flying solo – walking and trying to dry my wet wings after rain.

 I definitely looked stylish– to myself, like myself, in my way, but there’s no one else who could admire it.
 My handmade Namaste Orange mask with a reflective strip on my left cheek was glowing when touched by sun rays.
-Then I’ve noticed a tall and lean photographer, following me with his eyes, but he never took that fashion shot of empty streets… It felt like his eyes locked on me.
-It reminded me of myself sometimes, looking somewhere or at something, forgetting that I can take the picture and have this moment forever.
-Just like M’s and mine shot on the surface of the lake Sventas.
-We took a boat, noticed, and was hypnotized by two feathers, meditation of some sort.
+Then I noticed a tall and lean photographer, following me with his eyes, but he never took that fashion shot of empty streets… It felt like his eyes locked on me.
+It reminded me of myself sometimes, looking somewhere or at something, forgetting that I can take a picture and have this moment forever.
+Just like M’s and mine shot on the surface of lake Sventas.
+We took a boat, noticed, and were hypnotized by two feathers, meditation of some sort.
 When I showed it to M, he woke me up from this hypnotic state saying ‘Take the camera out.
-Faster!‘ Without him, there would not be WE.
-Perhaps I should mention that photographer’s mask was slipping down, and his eyes clearly showed, that he wasn’t here.
+Faster!’
+Without him, there would not be WE.

 Then I saw that ZARA opens at 11 AM.

 On the way home I concurred one more fear – take a trolley bus, I haven’t done it in a good two months.
 Three stops.
-Three people – mostly seniors – those who should really be staying home.
-But all wearing masks, gloves and scared eyes…
+Three people – mostly seniors – who should really be staying home.
+But all were wearing masks, gloves, and scared eyes…

 Namaste!
 (In Hinduism, it means “I bow to the divine in you”.)